apeinot/incubator-nemo/report.md

 | Throws an execption if invalid parameters given | There is no test case, which tests if an execption is thrown if invalid parameters are given.
 We will write such a test case.|
 | Ensures the right sequence of operations | The different flow of operations is tested by six out of seven test cases, only  `testSourceVertexDataFetching` tests one operation.
 Other test cases cover cases with multiple incoming and outgoing edges for one vertex.|

+## New test cases relating to refactored code

+One new test was added.
+The input data to the getTaskExecutor() function is set to entirely `null`.
+This should result in a nullPointerException, which the new test catch.
+If no nullPointerException is thrown, something is very wrong and the new test fails.
+This test is for observing the refactored code during (very) abnormal circumstances.
+Previously there was no test for this particular abnormal situation.

 ## The refactoring carried out